ARC Industrial Transformation Research Hub for Wheat in a Hot Dry Climate

 LOCATION: Australian Centre for Plant Functional Genomics, Plant Genomics Centre | Hartley Grove, Waite Campus, Urrbrae

-The Australian Research Council Research Hub for Wheat in a Hot and Dry Climate marks a new era in wheat breeding and research in Australia.
-It brings together wheat researchers and Australia’s three major wheat breeding companies to exploit global diversity for wheat and advanced genomic technologies for faster development of heat and drought tolerant varieties which make better use of nitrogen fertiliser.
+The Australian Research Council Research Hub for Wheat in a Hot and Dry Climate ran from 2015 until 2020.
+The Hub brought wheat researchers and Australia’s three major wheat breeding companies together, to exploit global diversity for wheat and advanced genomic technologies for faster development of heat and drought tolerant varieties which make better use of nitrogen fertiliser.

 Our Mission & Vision

-To enhance productivity and secure high grain quality of wheat in the hot and dry Australian climate.
-Our goals are to:
+Our mission was to enhance productivity and secure high grain quality of wheat in the hot and dry Australian climate.
+We fully accomplished our set goals, which included:

 - Develop wheat with combined heat and drought tolerance by advancing existing knowledge and technologies and transferring wheat material and knowhow to breeding programmes